delmutoloj/jdsdatascience/content/post/2025-04-27-finviz-package/index.md

 Generative AI is a very powerful and useful tool when programming, but using it to constructively generate code requires a defined end goal, and a through understanding of the methods that will need to be used in the code you are trying to generate.

+# Improvements

+The main improvement I would like to work on is to add more arguments to the financialSankey() function.
+It would be useful to be able to modify font size, node width, node padding, and other arguments used within the function as needed.

+I could also make some improvements to the financialSummary() function to have it include gross income, net income, deductions, and net balance.

+This package and its functions are designed specifically for the workflow that I have developed for myself.
+Adding more advanced arguments to the functions in this package would allow it to be useful to more people.